A Guide for Gardening Tools and Blade Sharpening

 Sharpening Garden Tools

-In my first post on Sharpening Scissors, I sowed you a quick and easy way to sharpen your garden scissors with my favorite sharpening tool: the diamond hone sharpening paddle.
+In my first post on Sharpening Scissors, I showed you a quick and easy way to sharpen your garden scissors with my favorite sharpening tool: the diamond hone sharpening paddle.
 This guide will give you some insight and techniques to keep your garden tools (pruners, loppers and shears) sharp and in tip top shape for the garden.
+Sharpening pruners and loppers can be difficult due to the curved blade if you don’t have the right tools and technique.
 I guess you are asking: Aren’t they sharp enough?
 Most gardeners will not maintain their tools, and just go on using dull, ineffective blades.
 But clean cuts are imperative to keeping your plants healthy, and a sharp set of tools makes garden that much more fun, and reduces the time to prune and cut.